bsimovic/bejn-shader-presets/README.md

 - Arcade: Depends on the cabinet.
 I ususally use **S-Video** or **RGB**.

 ## Handhelds
 I have three presets, one for GB/GBC/GBA, one for NDS/i and one for the PSP.
 They are very simple: color correction + `uniform-nearest` for better alignment.

 Those games were made for tiny screens so authenticity here is impossible - better keep it simple instead of aiming for 100% authentic.

-You can use an LCD shader if you like but I think they look like ass on large displays so I am not including any in my presets.
+You can add an LCD shader if you like but I think they look like ass on large displays so I am not including any in my presets.

 ## Motion blur
 Some games use ghosting properties of LCD and CRT displays to blend shadows or create transparency effects (F-Zero, Pilotwings, Link's Awakening, etc.).